 America’s breeder gave him the name, Serendipitous Blessings.
 Before I became aware of that, I was going to name him, Serendipity; after all, I believe in luck and good fortune.
 I knew our new puppy was going to bring serendipity into our home.
 I was discouraged by others who said the name was too long and ultimately I did agree.
 But in my heart, he is my Serendipitous Blessing because he is his own little man with the most loving heart and shows it.
-A real man can show love.
-That takes MOXIE.
+A real man knows how to show love.
+That takes Moxie.

 He loves everyone from huge pooches to tiny pooches, to every adult and child, to even a leaf picked up by the wind that he chases after, to make it his friend.

 He still sleeps in his crate, in our bedroom, with his favorite toys.

 In the early morning, I open the crate door and out comes this excited ball of fur who wraps his arms around my neck and will not stop licking my right ear.